cypherics/stitchNsplit/README.md

  </table>

 - ##### Geo Referenced
-    GeoReferenced Imagery have coordinate information stored in them, along with a lot of meta data associated with it.
+    GeoReferenced Imagery have reference coordinate information stored in them.
-This is very much considered while splitting geo referenced imagery, assigning correct reference information to the cut images, thus preserving the over all geo reference information
+This is taken into account while splitting geo referenced imagery, assigning correct reference information to the cut images, thus preserving the over all reference information
     > Geo Reference imagery must be of [tiff](https://en.wikipedia.org/wiki/TIFF) format.

 - ##### Non GeoReferenced
     For Non GeoReferenced the split is straight forward, it gets cropped in to specified dimension

-*_Usage_:*
+*_Split Entire Directory_:*
 ```python
 from stitch_n_split.split.images import SplitGeo
 split = SplitGeo(split_size=(124, 267), img_size=(512, 512))
 split.perform_directory_split("dir_path")
 ```
-Instead of Splitting the whole directory, single image split operation can also be performed by using split as iterator, where the function iterates over the windows, An Image split can either be performed by providing the *window number* or the *window* itself
+Performing Split over individual images can be done by accessing split as an iterator.

 *_Split Iterator using window_:*
 ```python